 Our President, CEO and Executive

-Fred Harrison — President
+Fred Harrison — Past President

 Fred is CEO of Frankston’s longest corporate success story — Ritchies food and liquor stores.
 Ritchies first opened its doors on Nepean Hwy in 1870 as a general store.
 It is now the leading independently-owned, licensed supermarket chain in Australia, with 80 supermarket and liquor stores across the east coast of Australia notching up annual sales greater than $1.1 billion.
 Starting his career with Ritchies as a school boy selling vegetables he’d grown in his back yard to the then-owner, Barry Cameron, Fred is now recognised throughout the Supermarket and Liquor Industry as one of Australia’s most successful retailers.
 He is passionate about providing ‘clear points of differences compared to the supermarket chains’ — demonstrated by the large range of specialty foods and outstanding customer service featured at Ritchie’s Mt Eliza and newly-opened Dromana stores.